 All faculty members in the department review and discuss assessment materials and findings included in this document.
 Faculty members meet in disciplinary groups to discuss their specific assignments and rubrics, and as a whole in department meetings to discuss data.
-For the academic year 2008-2009, the following numbers of faculty met in each area to discuss signature assignments, rubrics, and data:
+In addition, in May 2011, the CED hosted a faculty retreat on assessment where all Liberal Studies faculty met to update assessments, rubrics, and standard course outlines.
+For the academic year 2010-2011, the following numbers of faculty met in each area to discuss signature assignments, rubrics, and data:

-Language Arts 9 faculty (all ENGL/L/ST joint faculty)
+5 faculty (all ENGL/L/ST joint faculty) Language Arts

-Natural Science 5 faculty (4 SCED faculty and one L/ST/SCED joint)
+Natural Science 4 faculty (4 SCED faculty)

-History/Social Science 7 faculty (6 HIST/L/ST joint faculty and one L/ST faculty)
+5 faculty (6 HIST/L/ST joint faculty and one L/ST faculty) History/Social Science

-Visual and Performing Arts 4 faculty (all joint faculty)
+Visual and Performing Arts 3 faculty (all joint faculty)